Billionaire from Oldham

 Chelsea's problem is its stadium.

-Sir Jim Ratcliffe was co-founder of Inspec who made his fortune in shale gas before establishing the petrochemicals firm Ineos in 1998.
+Sir Jim Ratcliffe was a co-founder of Inspec who made his fortune in shale gas before establishing the petrochemicals firm Ineos in 1998.

 In 2017, he became the director of the Swiss football club FC Lausanne-Sport, and in the 2018 Sunday Times Rich List, he was named the UK's richest man for the first time.